tLDP/python-tldp/docs/ldptool-man.rst

 consists of single-file HOWTO contributions, there are a number of documents that are composed of dozens, even hundreds of files.
-In order to accommodate both the simple documents and these much more complex documents, LDP adopted a simple (unoriginal) naming strategy to allow a single document to span multiple files::
+In order to accommodate both the simple documents and these much more complex documents, LDP adopted a simple (though not unique) naming strategy to allow a single document to span multiple files::

   Each document is referred to by a stem, which is the filename without any extension.
 A single file document is simple STEM.EXT.
 A document that requires many files must be contained in a directory with the STEM name.
 Therefore, the primary source document will always be called either STEM.EXT or STEM/STEM.EXT.

 (If there is a STEM/STEM.xml and STEM/STEM.sgml in the same directory, that is an error, and `ldptool` will freak out and shoot pigeons.)